layer5io/istio-service-mesh-workshop/lab-1/README.md

 <br />

 ### 1.1 Add first node
 Now add one instance by clicking the `ADD NEW INSTANCE` button on the left.
 When you create your first instance, it will have the name `node1`.
-Each instance has [Docker Community Edition (CE)](https://www.docker.com/community-edition) and [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) preinstalled.
+Each instance has [Docker Community Edition (CE)](https://www.docker.com/community-edition) and [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) preinstalled. <br />
 <br />
 <img src="img/pwk_instance1.png" width="85%" />